-Pituitary adenoma is a benign tumor arising from the pituitary gland.
+A pituitary adenoma is a benign brain tumor arising from the pituitary gland.

-Pituitary gland is located in the middle of the skull base under the brain.
-It is a nested in the “sella turcica” (Turkish saddle) at the top part of the nasal cavity in the sphenoid sinus.
-Therefore, pituitary gland is located at the border of the brain and the nasal cavity.
+The pituitary gland is located in the middle of the skull base under the brain.
+It is nested in the "sella turcica" (Turkish saddle) at the top part of the nasal cavity in the sphenoid sinus.
+Therefore, the pituitary gland is located at the border of the brain and the nasal cavity.

-It is controlling other endocrine glands and therefore called an “orchestra conductor” of endocrine system.
+It controls other endocrine glands and is, therefore, called an "orchestra conductor" of the endocrine system.

-Pituitary gland has two parts which have different functions.
-Front part or adenohypophysis produces and releases several hormones:
+The pituitary gland has two parts that have different functions.
+The front part, or adenohypophysis, produces and releases several hormones:

-Pituitary gland itself is controlled by the part of the brain called hypothalamus, located just above the gland.
-The anatomical relationship between pituitary gland and hypothalamus is unique.
-Pituitary stalk is an anatomical connection between the hypothalamus and pituitary.
-Hormones of neurohypophysis like oxytocin and vasopressin are produced in the hypothalamus and delivered to pituitary via the stalk.
-Also venous blood escaping from hypothalamus does not enter systemic circulation.
-Rather it flows to pituitary gland through the pituitary stalk.
-Therefore, control hormones released by hypothalamus can directly reach pituitary.
-Integrity of pituitary stalk is essential for normal pituitary function.
+The pituitary gland itself is controlled by the part of the brain called the hypothalamus, located just above the gland.
+The anatomical relationship between the pituitary gland and the hypothalamus is unique.
+The pituitary stalk is an anatomical connection between the hypothalamus and the pituitary.
+Hormones of neurohypophysis, like oxytocin and vasopressin, are produced in the hypothalamus and delivered to the pituitary via the stalk.
+Also, venous blood escaping from the hypothalamus does not enter the systemic circulation.
+Rather, it flows to the pituitary gland through the pituitary stalk.
+Therefore, control hormones released by the hypothalamus can directly reach the pituitary.
+The integrity of the pituitary stalk is essential for normal pituitary function.

-Pituitary adenomas are classified either on basis of their size or hormone status.
+Pituitary adenomas are classified either on the basis of their size or hormone status.

 Based on the hormonal status of adenoma:

 Pituitary adenoma clinically presents with endocrine disturbance and/or compressive effect on near structures.